 |University website:||Master of International Affairs (MIA)|

-|Annual tuition (EEA)||16,250 EUR|
+|Annual tuition (EEA)||17,250 EUR|

-|Annual tuition (non-EEA)||16,250 EUR|
+|Annual tuition (non-EEA)||17,250 EUR|

-The Hertie School’s Master of International Affairs is a 2-year, full-time programme in English that prepares students for careers in government, diplomacy, security, international organisations, as well as in the private and third sector.
+The Hertie School’s Master of International Affairs (MIA) is a two-year, full-time programme in English that prepares students for careers in government, diplomacy, security, international organisations, as well as in the private and third sector.
 The curriculum incorporates practical skills for global careers and interdisciplinary training.

 At the end of your first semester, you will choose one of three areas of concentration:

 The Hertie School offers tuition waivers covering between 10% and 100% of tuition fees.
 Financial aid (partial tuition waivers) and scholarships (profile-based full scholarships which often require additional application materials) are granted for the entire period of study and are allocated on a rolling basis up until the final application deadlines.
 However, we encourage prospective students in need of financial assistance to apply by our priority deadlines.
 To apply for financial support from the Hertie School, please follow the instructions very carefully in the online application portal.

 About half of our students receive a financial aid offer from the school, and most students rely on a mixture of tuition waivers, external scholarships, loans and student jobs to finance their studies.